How to Visit Iquitos and the Amazon Rainforest (Full guide!)

 After a quick stroll through the market, we boarded a small wooden boat.
 Our Amazon River adventure had officially begun!

-As we rode up the river and then down a tributary, one of our favorite moments was watching the water color change from blue to brown.
+As we sailed down the river and then down a tributary, one of our favorite moments was watching the water color change from blue to brown.
 It was really interesting to watch the different patterns.

 We walked down a small dock and our guide started tapping his foot on the wood.
 Suddenly a paiche (very large fish) came up to the surface to eat some food.
 Our guide also showed us a Victoria Regia, which is the largest of the water lily family.
 The leaves were absolutely huge!
 Before we left, we also ate some yucca empanadas for a snack.